 Year 2 and 3

-The second and third years of the program are arranged to support the development of the Fellows research and clinical interests.
+The second and third years of the program are arranged to support the development of our fellows' research and clinical interests.
 Each of these years will provide an average of nine months protected time for research, with three months of clinical rotations.
 The major focus at this point in the program is to engage in research under the guidance of a research mentor.
 This can involve research projects ranging from investigations of the mechanisms of disease to the collection of outcomes data, and spans all aspects of Pulmonary and Critical Care Medicine.
 Fellows may enroll in the Human Investigations Program at OHSU during this period and provides a basic scientific foundation for those Fellows without postgraduate science training.

-The fourth year has become increasingly common for those Fellows planning to continue as clinician-investigators.
+The fourth year has become increasingly common for those fellows planning to continue as clinician-investigators.
 It ensures an additional year of protected time to further develop a strong foundation for a career in academic medicine.
 It consists primarily of research time, and continuity clinic.